 The Single Subject Teaching credential program provides the knowledge and experience in University and school classrooms needed to begin a teaching career.
-We offer credentials in English, History/Social Science, Mathematics, Science (Biology, Chemistry, Earth Science, Physics), and World Language (French, Latin, Spanish) through a small, cohesive program with approximately 50 students.
+We offer credentials in English, History/Social Science, Mathematics, Science (Biology, Chemistry, Earth Science, Physics, Physics+Industrial Techology), and World Language (French, Latin, Spanish) through a small, cohesive program with approximately 50 students.
 The credential program is an accelerated 13-month full-time program, beginning in summer and concluding the following summer.
 The program schedule is all day beginning around 7:30 am and ending at 7 pm several days a week.
 The M.Ed. program comprises the second summer for those choosing to complete the process right away.
-Credential candidates have 4 years to complete the M.Ed. if they do not in their second summer.
 The Single Subject Credential authorizes candidates to provide instruction in departmentalized classrooms in secondary schools (usually grades 7-12) and instructional services to provide English language skills and academic content to English learners in California.

 Unique Features of our Program: